Some basics you should know:

 - The concept of ‘radicalisation’ is based on a secretive study from which ‘signs of radicalisation’ are derived and inaccurately applied to the wider population

-- Suspect communities.
-The recent Home Office statistics show that Prevent overwhelmingly targets the Muslim communities, especially Muslim children and youth, and only serves to create suspect communities
+- The recent Home Office statistics show that Prevent overwhelmingly targets the Muslim communities, especially Muslim children and youth, and only serves to create suspect communities

-- False positives.
-Prevent has a large margin of error with over 95% of referrals being false positives and not requiring any further action
+- Prevent has a large margin of error with over 95% of referrals being false positives and not requiring any further action

 - Our case studies show Prevent is counter productive and has failed as a policy.
-Subscribe to read our more about Cases.
+Subscribe to our Newsletter to keep informed.